aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 ### Correlation analysis
 Let's now assume that you are interested in knowing whether cortical thickness is correlated with age using the same population as above, namely `ADvsHC_participants.tsv`.
 The contrast will become `age` and we will choose `correlation` instead of `group_comparison`.

-Finally, the command line is simply:
+The command line is simply:
 ```Text
 clinica run statistics-surface caps_directory ADvsHC t1-freesurfer correlation ADvsHC_participants.tsv age --covariates 'group sex'
 ```
 ## Describing this pipeline in your paper

-!!! cite "Example of paragraph:"
+!!! cite "Example of paragraph (group comparison):"
     Theses results have been obtained using the `statistics-surface` command of Clinica [[Routier et al](https://hal.inria.fr/hal-02308126/)].
 More precisely, a point-wise, vertex-to-vertex model based on the Matlab SurfStat toolbox (http://www.math.mcgill.ca/keith/surfstat/) was used to conduct a group comparison of whole brain cortical thickness.
 The data were smoothed using a Gaussian kernel with a full width at half maximum (FWHM) set to `<FWHM>` mm.
 The general linear model was used to control for the effect of `<covariate_1>`, ... and  `<covariate_N>`.
 Statistics were corrected for multiple comparisons using the random field theory for non-isotropic images [[Worsley et al., 1999](http://dx.doi.org/10.1002/(SICI)1097-0193(1999)8:2/3<98::AID-HBM5>3.0.CO;2-F)].
 A statistical threshold of P < `<ClusterThreshold>` was first applied (height threshold).
 An extent threshold of P < 0.05 corrected for multiple comparisons was then applied at the cluster level..

 !!! tip